-Hear from the co-founder and CEO of Remote Year about how they're creating a more peaceful and productive world one group of nomads at a time.
+Hear from Remote Year co-founder & CEO Greg Caplan about how they are creating a more peaceful and productive world one group of nomads at a time.

 Greg had a unique upbringing which gave him early close, familial exposure to youth from many different cultures.
 Years later he and his co-founder Sam Pessin tried an audacious experiment posting an idea to Reddit that would invite a group of seventy knowledge workers to take their jobs on the road and travel the world while working abroad.
 The post went viral garnering 50,000 applicants for this experiment and Remote Year was born.